Severe Weather Warning (Damaging Winds) Snowy Mountains & Illawarra, South Coast, Central Tablelands, S Tablelands, ACT & South West Slopes

 for Damaging Winds

-for parts of Illawarra, South Coast, Southern Tablelands, Snowy Mountains, Australian Capital Territory and South West Slopes Forecast Districts.
+for Snowy Mountains and parts of Illawarra, South Coast, Central Tablelands, Southern Tablelands, Australian Capital Territory and South West Slopes Forecast Districts.

 Weather Situation